 Exchange Server Pro is my contribution to the Exchange Server community.
-From this site I share news, quick tips, useful tricks, PowerShell scripts, and in-depth tutorials for IT pros working with Microsoft Exchange Server.
+From this site I share news, quick tips, useful tricks, PowerShell scripts, and in-depth tutorials for IT pros working with Microsoft Exchange Server and Office 365.

-My goal is to share my knowledge and experiences to help you perform a valuable role in your team, so that your customers and end users enjoy the best that Exchange Server has to offer them.
+My goal is to share my knowledge and experiences to help you perform a valuable role in your team, so that your customers and end users enjoy the best that Exchange and Office 365 has to offer them.

 You can stay up to date for free by: